 I purchased many new bins for my classroom library, but I was happy to repurpose some of my old yellow and teal bins from my previous library.

 The large teal bins that you see here are from Target.
 They were a seasonal summer item and they are now very hard to come by.
 If you want them for your classroom, I highly recommend that you start raiding all of your local Target stores ASAP.
 The yellow boxes that you see on the top shelf are my student’s book boxes.
 I purchased them at Lakeshore (they’re called Help-Yourself Book Boxes) and my favorite thing about them is that they rarely tip over due to the fact that they are wider than most boxes.
 The red boxes are Book and Binder holders from Really Good Stuff.
-The tall yellow boxes that you see on the bottom shelf are Get Organized bins from the Schoolgirl Style Shop.
-You know those magazine bins from Big Lots that are only available in July that only come in strange colors?
-Well, the Get Organized bins are the same size, the colors are normal AND the color options don’t change every year.
-I highly recommend purchasing them!
+The tall yellow boxes that you see on the bottom shelf were purchased online from the Schoolgirl Style Shop but they are no longer available.
+The magazine bins from Big Lots are a great alternative storage option.

 The small yellow baskets that you see on the top shelf of the photo below are Medium Rectangle Book Baskets from Really Good Stuff.
 My turquoise baskets came from 5 Below a few years ago and they are no longer in stock, but it looks like the blue neon book baskets from Really Good stuff would create a similar look.
 The yellow boxes you see on the middle shelf are Book and Binder Holders from Really Good Stuff.
 The teal baskets you see on the bottom shelf are the elusive magazine bins from Big Lots.
-These boxes are only available during the summer months and they color options change each year.
+They release new colors each summer and I’m always in suspense waiting to see what colors will be in the new release.
 I was fortunate enough to stock up on the teal bins a few years ago.

 Classroom Library Organization